thilanka/hangoutsbot/hangupsbot/plugins/iitc/README.md

 - [ ] ability to delete plans and region definitions
 - [ ] role-based authorization system to allow commands beyond bot administrators
-- [ ] fix errors in casperjs interpretation of iitc
 - [ ] eliminate cross site XHHTP vulnerability if anything upstream gets pwned so we can remove "--web-security=false"